Injury Prevention and Control

 Course Overview

-Injury is the leading cause of death for ages 1-44 and the leading cause of years of potential life lost up to age 65, surpassing heart disease and cancer.
-Efforts to combat injury are limited in comparison to chronic disease prevention.
-Injury is defined as unintentional or intentional damage to the body resulting from acute or chronic exposure to thermal, mechanical, electrical, or chemical energy, or from the absence of such essentials as heat or oxygen.
-Injuries occur as a result of occupational exposure, road traffic, firearms, violence, war, and self-inflicted causes.
+“Accidents” don’t “just happen.”
+And they contribute to significant preventable death and injury each year.
+Injury is the leading cause of death for ages 1- 44 and the leading cause of years of potential life lost up to age 65, surpassing heart disease and cancer.
+Presently, public health efforts to prevent injuries are very limited compared to chronic and infectious disease prevention initiatives.
+Injury is broadly defined as unintentional or intentional damage to the body resulting from acute or chronic exposure to thermal, mechanical, electrical, or chemical energy, or from the absence of such essentials as heat or oxygen.
+Injury contexts and factors include occupational exposures, the transportation system, firearms, violence, war, and self-inflicted causes.

 Course activities include discussion and critique of key readings, web-based and observational assignments, and a short paper and presentation by each student on a mutually agreed injury topic.
-Both graduate and undergraduate students welcome (undergraduates request permission from instructor), including students from public health and other campus academic areas.
-Download Course PDF.
+Both graduate and undergraduate students welcome (undergraduates request permission from instructor), including students from public health, transportation engineering, city planning, public policy, medicine, social work, and other campus academic areas.

 Course Aims